First inversion with CHIMERE#

-Here we run an inversion with CHIMERE from a yaml elaborated for a forward simulation.
-Therefore, only the changes and additions compared to the forward yaml are described here.
+Here we run an inversion with CHIMERE, starting from a YAML designed for a forward simulation.
+Only the changes and additions relative to the forward YAML are described here.

 Warning

-It is a good practice which is very strongly recommended always to run a forward simulation and perform extensive checks on it before running an inversion.
+It is strongly recommended to run a forward simulation and perform thorough checks on it before running an inversion.

-If you do not use the automatic compilation by the CIF, be sure to compile the tangent-linear and/or adjoint codes (depending on the type of inversion to run) with:
+If you are not using automatic compilation by the CIF, compile the tangent-linear and/or adjoint code (depending on the inversion type) with:

 ./compile_chimere -m L